sanjulamadurapperuma/is-migration-docs-creation-tool/README.md

 ```
 3. Don't keep any spaces when specifiy a customer's account name.
 Add `-` sign instead of blan spaces.
 4. Keep the other values as it is in the `values.config` file.
-5. Browse into './is-migration-docs-creation-tool/' and execute `sh startup.sh`
+5. Execute `sh startup.sh` command.
-6. Relevant docs will be created in the `root` directory with the follwoing.
+6. Relevant docs will be created in the `root` directory with follwoing.

      * Customer specific migration docs directory.
      * zip file of above directory.